 The surgery was long and complicated.
 Then Dr. Murano had to take the patient back to the OR for bleeding.
 It was well after midnight when he got home.
-ICU nurse kept calling him with the updates and it didn’t sound like his patient was stable.
-Blood pressure was low, heart didn’t beat properly and intraaortic balloon couldn’t be put in synch with the its erratic contractions.
-The patient was fighting the ventilator and the sedative dropped his blood pressure even more.
-And then there was no urine output and it looked as now the kidneys were shutting down.
-Jack didn’t sleep entire night and at six in the morning, while driving back to the hospital, he was thinking of the case.
+The ICU nurse kept calling him with the updates, and it didn’t sound like his patient was stable.
+Blood pressure was low, the heart didn’t beat properly, and the intraaortic balloon couldn’t be synchronized with its erratic contractions.
+The patient was fighting the ventilator, and the sedative dropped his blood pressure even more.
+And then there was no urine output, and it looked as now the kidneys were shutting down.
+Jack didn’t sleep the entire night and at six in the morning, while driving back to the hospital, he was thinking of the case.

-The surgery was done technically well and there was no major surprises.
+The surgery was done technically well and there were no major surprises.
 He couldn’t recall any major mistakes.
 There was nothing he thought of he could have done differently.
 The patient was old and frail and just didn’t respond to surgery well.
-The next twenty-four hours will be critical and he will see if the patient will turn the corner and start to recover.
+The next twenty-four hours will be critical, and he will see if the patient will turn the corner and start to recover.

-In ICU he spoke with Dara, the nurse working with his patient.
+In the ICU, he spoke with Dara, the nurse working with his patient.

-“He is on the ventilator, has an intraaortic balloon in and looks like we soon will have to dialyse him.”
+“He is on the ventilator, has an intraaortic balloon in, and looks like we soon will have to dialyze him.”
 Dara was an experienced nurse and Jack liked working with her.
 “Where do you get all these interesting cases from, Dr. Murano?
-Could you give some of them to your partners?”
+Please give some of them to your partners.”
 They were good friends.

 “I know, Dara.
 Sometimes it feels like I have a magnet for them.”
 Jack thought for a second.